Partition of a set

 In mathematics, a partition of a set is a grouping of its elements into non-empty subsets, in such a way that every element is included in exactly one subset.

 Every equivalence relation on a set defines a partition of this set, and every partition defines an equivalence relation.
 A set equipped with an equivalence relation or a partition is sometimes called a setoid, typically in type theory and proof theory.

 Definition and notation

-A partition of a set X is a set of non-empty subsets of X such that every element x in X is in exactly one of these subsets (i.e., X is a disjoint union of the subsets).
+A partition of a set X is a set of non-empty subsets of X such that every element x in X is in exactly one of these subsets (i.e., the subsets are nonempty mutually disjoint sets).

 Equivalently, a family of sets P is a partition of X if and only if all of the following conditions hold: